 If a student is scheduled by a member of the high school staff to report for detention before or after school, he/she must report to that teacher at the prearranged time within three days.
-If the detention cannot be arranged with the teacher, he/she must make arrangements with administration.
+If the detention cannot be arranged with the teacher, they/them must make arrangements with administration.

-- Failure to serve a teacher detention will result in assignment of a one-hour detention. - Failure to serve a one-hour detention will result in assignment of a two-hour detention. - Failure to serve a two-hour detention will result in assignment of a four-hour Detention. - Failure to serve a four-hour detention will result in three days of In-School Suspension (ISS). - Missing three four-hour detentions will result in the student being placed on disciplinary probation. - Students are allowed to reschedule one one-hour detention and one four-hour detention per semester.
+- Failure to serve a teacher detention will result in an assignment of a one-hour detention. - Failure to serve a one-hour detention will result in assignment of a two-hour detention. - Failure to serve a two-hour detention will result in assignment of a four-hour Detention. - Failure to serve a four-hour detention will result in three days of In-School Suspension (ISS). - Students are allowed to reschedule one one-hour detention and one four-hour detention per semester.
 An administrator must approve all others.